C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 ---
 ># **USER STORIES TESTING**
 ### The below details how the website meets the requirements of each user story.
-Features of each page that specifically meet these are shown in a red box on each screenshot.
+Features of each page that specifically meet these are described and shown in a red box on each screenshot.
 1. I want to be able to have a good user experience on a mobile or tablet as I do not have access to a desktop PC or laptop out of the workplace.
     * *Responsive design is employed across all pages primarily using bootstrap grid to deliver a satisfying UX on mobile, tablet, laptop and large desktop PC displays.
 See screenshot in 'Responsive Design Testing' above.*
 2. I want to be able to easily navigate the site on any device